-Behavioural couples therapy can help people in a relationship with different the emotional difficulties that can arise between partners, especially when one or both people are depressed.
+Behavioural couples therapy (BCT) can help people in a relationship with different emotional difficulties that can arise between partners, especially when one or both people are depressed.

 BCT can be offered over 8-12 sessions, according to the needs of both individuals involved.
 These sessions follow a model which focusses on the relational aspects of depression: relieving stress and improving communication, managing feelings and changing behaviour, solving problems and promoting acceptance and revising perceptions.